Philadelphia police shooting suspect has 'extensive' criminal history, commissioner says

 CLICK HERE FOR THE FOX NEWS APP

 The shooting caused Temple University to lock down part of its campus, and several children and staff members were trapped for some time in a nearby daycare.
-Police have not yet announced formal charges against Hill in Wednesday’s shooting.

 President Trump, who was briefed on the shooting, tweeted Thursday morning the shooter "should have never been on the streets."